radareorg/radare.org/gsoc/2019/ideas.md

 5. Improve the type inference based on function arguments types, function return types and callgraph

 ### Skills
-Student should know C. And thould be familiar with basics of the program analysis.
+Student should know C as well as be familiar with basics of the program analysis.

 ### Difficulty
 Medium